- Right-sized footprint

 Increasingly, pickups are playing the role of family car that shuttles between home and work, stores and practice, errands and the mountains.

-The 2020 Ranger is up to the task, although we admit that there may be better-suited vehicles for the task.
+The 2020 Ranger is up to the task, although we admit that there may be better-suited vehicles.

 Starting from an average score of five, the Ranger gets points above average for its open bed in the back—how much you can fit in the bed is mostly limited to your imagination.
 It’s a 6 for comfort.